 Highest point: 352 m/1,155 ft

-Walk highlights: Following path up Middle Black Clough + the Middle Black Clough Waterfall
+Walk highlights: Following the path up Middle Black Clough + the Middle Black Clough Waterfall

 Middle Black Clough waterfall walk map